Raising Peace Festival is Online - All events are free - No matter where you are in the world, please join us!

-☮ Peace Fair ☮
+☮ Peace Festival ☮

 International Volunteers for Peace (IVP) and The Women’s International League for Peace and Freedom (WILPF, NSW) both celebrated their centenaries in 2020.
-They joined with the Independent and Peaceful Australia Network (IPAN), to hold a series of events to mark those centenaries and draw attention to United Nations International Day of Peace (21st September).
+They joined with the Independent and Peaceful Australia Network (IPAN), to hold Raising Peace, a series of events to mark those centenaries and draw attention to United Nations International Day of Peace (21st September).

 This event will showcase and celebrate a broad range of initiatives, ongoing efforts and successes in promoting peace.